PG-AGI/PyRefine/README.md

 # Python Starter Template

 This repository provides a lightweight Python-first starter kit with opinionated formatting and a single linting standard (Flake8).
-Clone it into an existing codebase or use it to scaffold a new project structure in seconds.
+Drop the `PyRefine` folder into any project and use the automation to clean or scaffold the codebase in minutes.

 ## 1. Bootstrap the workspace